yohman/22W-UP206A/Weeks/Week02/readme.md

 ![Silvia](https://knowledge.luskin.ucla.edu/wp-content/uploads/2016/11/rsz_silvia.jpg)

 Next week we begin our first episode of our "Conversation Series."
-Our guest will be [Silvia Gonzales](https://luskin.ucla.edu/person/silvia-gonzalez), a former director of the [Center for Neighborhood Knowledge](https://knowledge.luskin.ucla.edu/), and the department's most recent PhD graduate.
+Our guest will be [Silvia Gonzales](https://luskin.ucla.edu/person/silvia-gonzalez), Director of Climate, Environmental Justice and Health Research for the [UCLA Latino Policy and Politics Initiative](https://latino.ucla.edu/).

 Read her paper on gentrification, and prepare to ask her some questions next week.

 *   ["Triangulating Neighborhood Knowledge to Understand Neighborhood Change: Methods to Study Gentrification" by Anastasia Loukaitou-Sideris, Silvia Gonzales, and Paul Ong](../../readings/sideris_gonzales_ong.pdf)